Yurt: Alternate names in other languages

+Yurt elements

 History

 Yurts have been a distinctive feature of life in Central Asia for at least two and a half thousand years.
 The first written description of a yurt used as a dwelling was recorded by the ancient Greek historian Herodotus.
-He described yurt-like tents as the dwelling place of the Scythians, a horse riding-nomadic nation who lived in the northern Black Sea and Central Asian region from around 600 BC to AD 300.
+He described yurt-like tents as the dwelling place of the Scythians, a horse-riding nomadic nation who lived in the northern Black Sea and Central Asian region from around 600 BC to AD 300.

+Yurts beyond Central Asia

+As popularity grew, it extended beyond Central Asia.
+In the 13th century, during the height of the Mongol Empire, yurts were introduced to parts of Europe and the Middle East.
+Marco Polo's writings even mentioned the use of yurts in the court of Kublai Khan.
+In more recent history, yurts have gained attention in the West for their unique aesthetics and practicality.

 Construction

 Traditional yurts consist of an expanding wooden circular frame carrying a felt cover.
 The felt is made from the wool of the flocks of sheep that accompany the pastoralists.
 The timber to make the external structure is not to be found on the treeless steppes, and must be obtained by trade in the valleys below.

-The frame consists of one or more expanding lattice wall-sections, a door-frame, bent roof poles and a crown.
-The Mongolian Ger has one or more columns to support the crown and straight roof poles.
+The frame consists of one or more expanding lattice wall-sections, a door frame, bent roof poles, and a crown.
+The Mongolian ger has one or more columns to support the crown and straight roof poles.
 The (self-supporting) wood frame is covered with pieces of felt.
-Depending on availability, felt is additionally covered with canvas and/or sun-covers.
+Depending on availability, felt is additionally covered with canvas and/or sun covers.
 The frame is held together with one or more ropes or ribbons.
 The structure is kept under compression by the weight of the covers, sometimes supplemented by a heavy weight hung from the center of the roof.
-They vary with different sizes, and relative weight.
+They vary in size and relative weight.
 They provide a large amount of insulation and protection from the outside cold of winters, and they are easily changed to keep the yurts cool for summertime.

-A yurt is designed to be dismantled and the parts carried compactly on camels or yaks to be rebuilt on another site.
+A yurt is designed to be dismantled and the parts are carried compactly on camels or yaks to be rebuilt on another site.
 Complete construction takes around 2 hours.